FirebaseExtended/firepad/docs/index.md

 permalink: index.html
 ---

-<a name="embedding"></a>
+<a name="embedding"> </a>
 # Embedding Guide
-Firepad uses <a href="https://www.firebase.com/">Firebase</a> for its real-time data synchronization and
-<a href="http://www.codemirror.net/">CodeMirror</a> as the underlying text editor (though we'd love to add
-support for other editors).
+Firepad uses [Firebase](https://www.firebase.com/) for its real-time data synchronization and [CodeMirror](http://www.codemirror.net/) as the underlying text editor (though we'd love to add support for other editors).
 So to get started, you'll need to include Firebase, CodeMirror, and Firepad.

 {% highlight html %}
     <script src="https://cdn.firebase.com/v0/firebase.js"></script>